mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 Our StateStore has the following properties and methods:

-- A Dictionary that acts as a switch-case that will trigger an event handler depending on what event was published
+- A Dictionary that acts as a switch-case that will trigger an event handler depending on which event was published
 - A "Publish" method that our components will use to publish an event
 - Numerous events that components may choose to subscribe to